darkwind-mt/vhdl-vim/README.md

 ## Usage

-The follwoing commands are available in `insert` and `normal` modes:
+The following commands are available in `insert` and `normal` modes:

 1. `<Leader>vy` - *In the current VHDL file* copy the file location to the `@v` register for usage with the paste commands.